Using EasyRule to Manage Firewall Rules

 In the pfSense® software GUI, this function is available in the Firewall Log view (Status > System Logs, Firewall tab).

-The fa-minus-square-o icon next to the source IP address adds a block rule for that IP address on the interface.
+The fa-minus-square icon next to the source IP address adds a block rule for that IP address on the interface.
 To be more precise, it creates or adds to an alias containing IP addresses added from Easy Rule and blocks them on the selected interface.

-The fa-plus-square-o icon next to the destination IP address works similar to the block action, but it adds a more precise pass rule.
+The fa-plus-square-regular icon next to the destination IP address works similar to the block action, but it adds a more precise pass rule.
 This pass rule allows traffic on the interface but it must match the same protocol, source IP address, destination IP address, and destination port.

 EasyRule in the Shell